gmeks/myUplinkSmartConnect/README.md

 Q) When does the application change the schedule?

 > The application will change the schedule at a set thats different for each user.
 You will see you time in the logs ( [16:47:05 INF] Target Schedule change time is 15:17  ) We spread out the load of when to change the schedule, simply because having all heaters >attemting to do it at the same is bad practice and might overload the remote apis.

+Q) When the heater is set to start heating at XX:YY it starts an hour earlier/later then desired.
+> There is a hidden Timezone setting on myuplink.com -> System Menu -> Settings -> Timezone offset

 Q) Can i force it to update the schedule?
 > Yes, if you restart the service/docker after the target schedule change time ( But before midnight), it will force a schedule update.